 Report Overview

-The Global Infectious Disease Testing Market size is expected to be worth around US$ 31.2 Billion by 2034, from US$ 24.4 Billion in 2024, growing at a CAGR of 2.5% during the forecast period from 2025 to 2034.
+The Infectious Disease Testing Market Size is expected to be worth around US$ 31.2 billion by 2034 from US$ 24.4 billion in 2024, growing at a CAGR of 2.5% during the forecast period 2025 to 2034.
+North America held a dominant market position, capturing more than a 38.5% share and holds US$ 9.4 Billion market value for the year.

 Key Takeaways

-- In 2023, the market for infectious disease testing generated a revenue of US$ 24.4 billion, with a CAGR of 2.5%, and is expected to reach US$ 31.2 billion by the year 2033.
+- In 2024, the infectious disease testing market generated US$ 24.4 billion in revenue, growing at a CAGR of 2.5%, and is expected to reach US$ 31.2 billion by 2034.

 Product Type Analysis